mattwagl/fundbuero/README.md

 * [gatsby](https://github.com/gatsbyjs/gatsby) is a blazing fast static site generator for React.
 * [react-static](https://github.com/nozzle/react-static) is a progressive static site generator for React.
+* [eleventy](https://github.com/11ty/eleventy/) is a simpler static site generator.
+An alternative to Jekyll.
+Transforms a directory of templates (of varying types) into HTML.

 ### Hacks & Tricks